prxatt/SOEN/docs/Soen-PRD.md

-# Praxis AI — Product Requirements Document (PRD)
+# Soen — Product Requirements Document (PRD)

 ## Executive Summary & Vision
-Praxis AI is a personal AI that plans, executes, and reflects with you, turning messy ambition into reliable output.
+Soen is a personal AI that plans, executes, and reflects with you, turning messy ambition into reliable output.
 It pairs a context-aware copilot with a minimal workflow OS (tasks, notes, calendar, focus), delivering Jobs-level simplicity, Bezos-level customer obsession, and Altman-level AI leverage.
 Target: the iPhone of productivity—magical, default-on, and indispensable.

 ## Target Market & User Personas
 - Creators, entrepreneurs, productivity enthusiasts.